mkbrechtel/hello-event-sourcing-with-postgres-triggers/README.md

 - `event_type`
 - `metadata`

-The events are processed by Postgres triggers to maintain a read-only `pets` table that shows the current state of each pet including:
+The events are unified in a view that provides flexible querying capabilities.
+The current state is maintained in materialized views that can show:

 - Basic details (name, species)
 - Current price